elymsyr/autonomous-vehicle-simulation/README.md

 ## Acknowledgments

-I would like to thank the following resources and projects that inspired or contributed to features and helped me:
+I would like to thank the following resources and projects that inspired or contributed to features:

 - [PanopticBEV](https://panoptic-bev.cs.uni-freiburg.de/):
 ```